Secure Your Spot: Save Up To 20% On 2026 All Application Support - Limited Time Only

 Vet School Application Timeline

-It is important to know the process, expectations, and dates for your vet school application.
-Vet schools are very competitive, so it’s best to be as prepared on your application as possible to maximize your chances of acceptance.
+You must know the process, expectations, and dates for your vet school application.
+Vet schools are very competitive, so it’s best to be prepared to maximize your chances of acceptance.

 Here is an outline of deadlines for vet school applications to help you plan your application.